kanishk-jain-01/Airport-Operations-Voice-AI-Assistant/README.md

 ## Example Queries

+Based on the actual United Airlines database:

-- "What is the status of flight UA2406?"
+- "What is the status of flight UA1214?"
-- "What gate is UA123 departing from?"
+- "What gate is UA1214 departing from?"
-- "Show me all flights from SFO to LAX"
+- "Show me all flights from Los Angeles to Phoenix"
-- "Is flight UA456 delayed?"
+- "Is flight UA1179 delayed?"
-- "What time does UA789 arrive?"
+- "What time does UA2953 depart?"
+- "Show me flights from Los Angeles"
+- "What's the status of flights to San Francisco?"
+- "Which flights are currently turning?"
+- "What aircraft type is UA1214?"
+- "Who is the captain of flight UA1357?"

 ## API Endpoints